DataSeer/dataseer-ml/Readme.md

 # Docker Image

 A docker image for the `dataseer-ml` service can be built with the project Dockerfile.
-This docker file uses the GROBID with DeLFT image as base image, which thus needs to be available as pre-requirement.
 The complete process is as follow:

-- pull or build the full GROBID image able to run both CRF and Deep Learning models, see instructions [here](https://grobid.readthedocs.io/en/latest/Grobid-docker/#crf-and-deep-learning-image/) and [here](https://grobid.readthedocs.io/en/latest/Grobid-docker/#building-an-image)

 - copy the `Dockerfile.dataseer` at the root of the GROBID installation: